-Despite the large number of past approaches to selecting knickpoints, we have developed a new method because i) many authors still select knickpoints based on qualitative interpretation of channel long profiles or slope-area data and we desired an open source, reproducible method that has no reliance on proprietary software such as ArcGIS (e.g., Hayakawa and Oguchi, 2006) or MATLAB (e.g., Schwanghart and Scherler, 2014; Neely et al., 2017); ii) channel erosion is modelled to scale with discharge, and therefore we wished to use a method that includes discharge (or its proxy drainage area); iii) existing slope-area approaches make it difficult to pinpoint knickpoint locations (Figure 1), and therefore we choose to use a χ -based approach; iv) we wished to develop a method that not only selected knickpoint locations but included metrics of changes in normalised channel steepness, as that metric is frequently used in tectonic geomorphology and v) we aimed to create a method allowing the differentiation between different knickpoints morphologies (e.g., slope-break vs vertical-step).
+Despite the large number of past approaches to selecting knickpoints, we have developed a new method because (i) many authors still select knickpoints based on qualitative interpretation of channel long profiles or slope-area data and we desired an open-source, reproducible method that has no reliance on proprietary software such as ArcGIS (e.g. Hayakawa and Oguchi, 2006) or MATLAB (e.g. Schwanghart and Scherler, 2014; Neely et al., 2017). (ii) Channel erosion is modelled to scale with discharge, and therefore we wished to use a method that includes discharge (or its proxy drainage area). (iii) Existing slope-area approaches make it difficult to pinpoint knickpoint locations (Fig. 1), and therefore we choose to use a χ -based approach. (iv) We wished to develop a method that not only selected knickpoint locations but also included metrics of changes in normalised channel steepness, as that metric is frequently used in tectonic geomorphology, and (v) we aimed to create a method allowing for differentiation between different knickpoint morphologies (e.g. slope break vs. vertical step).

-Although the newest methods (Schwanghart and Scherler, 2014; Neely et al., 2017) meet a subset of these criteria, they both only describe a specific morphology of knickpoint/knickzone and use indirect methods to quantify their magnitude (e.g. derived from the comparison with a reference profile).
-Our aim here is to provide a method that selects locations, styles (e.g. vertical step, slope-break), and magnitudes (e.g. main features or secondary ones) of knickpoints and knickzones that is free of manual selection in order to complement these existing methods that are more focused on identifying locations of a particular style of knickpoints and knickzones (e.g. waterfall).
+Although the newest methods (Schwanghart and Scherler, 2014; Neely et al., 2017) meet a subset of these criteria, they both only describe a specific morphology of a knick-point and/or knickzone and use indirect methods to quantify their magnitude (e.g. derived from comparison with a reference profile).
+Our aim here is to provide a method that selects locations, styles (e.g. vertical step, slope break) and magnitudes (e.g. main features or secondary ones) of knickpoints and knickzones that is free of manual selection in order to complement these existing methods that are more focused on identifying locations of a particular style of knickpoint and knickzone (e.g. waterfall).